FiachraBarry99/sportsbetting_arbitrage_calculator/README.md

 > lay_odds_matrix = numpy.array ([ [awins], [draw], [bwins] ])

-awins0 is the odds for a to win at the 0th bookie.
+awinsn is the odds for a to win at the nth bookie.

 ## Potential Improvements